Semrush helps you:

 Backlinko – Top videos in last 90 days

-Next, find a video from your channel that someone would want to watch AFTER they finish watching your popular video.
+Next, find a video from your channel that people want to watch AFTER they finish watching your popular video.
 And feature that content at the end of your video.

 For example, this video was one of my top 10 videos over the last 90 days: